kadena-community/kadena.js/packages/libs/react-ui/README.md

 ```

 If at any point you feel that you need more than these variations of a specific
-color, reach out to Isa to discuss if it would be possible to simplify the
+color, reach out to our designer(s) to discuss if it would be possible to simplify the
 design to use these 4 colors before adding them to the color tokens.

 _Spacing_